-- Although it can seem overwhelming, take the time to look at all your OTC choices.
+- Although it seems overwhelming, take the time to look at all your OTC choices.

-- Read the drug facts label carefully, and find out what symptoms the medicine will treat.
+- Read the drug facts label carefully.
+Find out what symptoms the medicine treats.

 - Look for a medicine that will treat only the symptoms you have.
 For example, if you only have a runny nose, don’t pick a medicine that also treats coughs and headaches.